LongCTygo/sot-piston-puzzle/README.md

 # Sands Of Time's Piston Puzzle Solver
 A java program that can solve MCC's Sands Of Time's Piston Puzzle.
-What is the puzzle?
+What is the net.longct.pistonsolver.puzzle?
 Check out this [detailed document](https://docs.google.com/document/d/1ZbfKo57hn-H5eb_VkiYvJ5Ib-VdNfRtCjPyNy1HkyK8) made by edihau.

 ## How do I use this?
 Clone this project into your IDE of choice (I use IntelliJ for this project), then do what you want with it.